 - Administrative support staff

 It’s important that kids and families are receiving consistent, expert care and information about diabetes across the province.
 We provide support, resources for care and treatment options to diabetes education centres and schools throughout Saskatchewan.
-We're also involved with the Diabetes Canada Saskatchewan Children’s Camp.
+We're also involved with Diabetes Canada through Camp Kornder.
 Each year the camp allows us to connect with kids with type 1 diabetes and their families.

 All children diagnosed with diabetes should be seen and followed by a team, from diagnosis through to adult care.
 Talk to your family doctor, pediatrician, nurse practitioner, nurse or dietitian about getting more information and a referral to see the pediatric diabetes team.